car battery health check

 How to check a car battery with a multimeter

-A multimeter is a tool used by mechanics to measure the electrical values from a car battery – such as voltage, current, and resistance.
+A multimeter is a tool used by professional mechanics to measure the electrical values from a car battery – such as voltage, current, and resistance.

 It is an important safety instrument to ensure the battery can start the car and keep it running without the risk of it leaving you stranded.